oroinc/documentation/user_guide/channel_guide.rst

   - Each Opportunity instance can be assigned to an only Contact instance

-  - More information about Leads and their usage pre-implemented in the System is provided in the :ref:`*Leads Management Guide" <user-guide-system-entities-leads>`."
+  - More information about Leads and their usage pre-implemented in the System is provided in the \:ref:`*Leads Management Guide* <user-guide-system-entities-leads>`\."

   "**Sales Process**","Represents a sales workflow instance.